Road and lane closures in the Larne area this week

 Closures will operate daily unless otherwise stated.

-There will be a lane closure from Larne Harbour to the off-slip for Circular Road roundabout from Monday, October 6 at 9:30am until Friday, October 10 at 4:30pm.
+There will be an overnight only road closure from the Harbour Highway to Old Glenarm Road from Thursday, October 16 at 7:00pm until Saturday, October 18 6:00am.

-The closure is required by the DFI Roads Contractor to carry out repairs to damaged section of VRS.

 Delays of up to 5 minutes are expected.